MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 </p>
  <p align="center"><em>Figure 3 - A two-step cycle of TrackGAE</em></p>

-Our method consists of two main steps.
+Our method consists of two main steps  1) Pretraining and 2) Tracking.
 However, first, we start by building a Supergraph out of the clusters from the different timesteps.
 In order to build the Supergraph, we generate the Burt matrix (B).
 The Burt Matrix indicates the number of nodes shared between the clusters.
 The diagonal of the Burt Matrix indicates the number of nodes per cluster.
 The Burt matrix is built by simply multiplying the Membership matrix (A) with its transpose.
 The membership matrix is a binary matrix that indicates whether a node belongs to a cluster or not.
 The main insight of this work is that the Burt matrix can be considered as an adjacency matrix for a weighted Supergraph, where the nodes are the clusters and the edge-weights indicate the number of shared nodes between the clusters.
 We transform the problem of generating the sequences of clusters as a clustering task on the Supergraph.

 After building the Supergraph, we start with the first step: Pretraining.
 In this step, we generate representations for the clusters using temporal graph autoencoders applied on each timestep.
 The cluster embeddings are then used as attributes on the Supergraph.
 In the second step, denoted Tracking, a graph autoencoder (GAE), supplemented with a pruning mechanism, is trained on the Supergraph in order to generate the sequences.
 Figure 3 details the different steps of the TrackGAE framework.